LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 #### `innerHTML`

-A property used to get or set the text and any HTML tags between the tags of an element.
+A property used to get or set the text as well as any HTML tags between the tags of an element.

 ```javascript
 document.getElementById("ex").innerHTML = "<u>This</u> text contains <em>tags</em>."